-We are exposed to financial and capital markets risk, including changes in interest rates and credit spreads which can have an adverse effect on the Company's results of operations, financial condition and liquidity.
+F&G is exposed to financial and capital markets risk, including changes in interest rates and credit spreads which can have an adverse effect on its results of operations, financial condition and liquidity.
 Exposure to such financial and capital markets risk relates primarily to the market price and cash flow variability associated with changes in interest rates.
-A rise in interest rates, in the absence of other countervailing changes, will increase the net unrealized loss position and, if long-term interest rates rise dramatically within a six to twelve month time period, certain of the Company's products may be exposed to disintermediation risk.
-Disintermediation risk refers to the risk that policyholders surrender their contracts in a rising interest rate environment, requiring the Company to liquidate assets in an unrealized loss position.
-The Company attempts to mitigate the risk, including changes in interest rates by investing in less rate-sensitive investments, including senior tranches of collateralized loan obligations, non-agency residential mortgage-backed securities, and various types of asset backed securities.
-Management believes this risk is also mitigated to some extent by surrender charge protection provided by the Company's products.
-The Company expects to continue to face these challenges and uncertainties that could adversely affect its results of operations and financial condition.
+A rise in interest rates, in the absence of other countervailing changes, will increase the net unrealized loss position and, if long-term interest rates rise dramatically within a six to twelve month time period, certain of F&G's products may be exposed to disintermediation risk.
+Disintermediation risk refers to the risk that policyholders surrender their contracts in a rising interest rate environment, requiring F&G to liquidate assets in an unrealized loss position.
+F&G attempts to mitigate the risk, including changes in interest rates by investing in less rate-sensitive investments, including senior tranches of collateralized loan obligations, non-agency residential mortgage-backed securities, and various types of asset backed securities.
+Management believes this risk is also mitigated to some extent by surrender charge protection provided by F&G's products.
+F&G expects to continue to face these challenges and uncertainties that could adversely affect its results of operations and financial condition.

 The Company is closely monitoring developments related to the COVID-19 pandemic to assess its impact on our business.
-While still evolving, the COVID-19 pandemic has caused significant economic and financial turmoil in the U.S. and around the world, and has fueled concerns that it will lead to a global recession.
+While continuously evolving, the COVID-19 pandemic has caused significant economic and financial turmoil in the U.S. and around the world, and has fueled concerns that it will lead to a global recession.
 These conditions may continue or worsen in the near term.
-At this time, it is not possible to estimate how long it will take to halt the spread of the virus or the longer term-effects the COVID-19 pandemic could have on our business.
-Increased economic uncertainty and increased unemployment resulting from the economic impacts of the spread of COVID-19 may result in policyholders seeking sources of liquidity and withdrawing at rates greater than we previously expected.
-If policyholder lapse and surrender rates significantly exceed our expectations, it could have a material adverse effect on our business, financial condition, results of operations, liquidity and cash flows.
-Such events or conditions could also have an adverse effect on our sales of new policies.
-The Company is monitoring the impact of COVID-19 on the Company's investment portfolio and the potential for ratings changes caused by the sudden slowdown of economic activity.
-The extent to which the COVID-19 pandemic impacts our business, results of operations, financial condition, liquidity or prospects will depend on future developments which are highly uncertain and cannot be predicted.
+At this time, it is not possible to estimate the longer term-effects the COVID-19 pandemic could have on our business.
+Increased economic uncertainty and increased unemployment resulting from the economic impacts of the spread of COVID-19 may result in F&G policyholders seeking sources of liquidity and withdrawing at rates greater than was previously expected.
+If policyholder lapse and surrender rates significantly exceed expectations, it could have an adverse effect on F&G's business, financial condition, results of operations, liquidity and cash flows.
+Such events or conditions could also have an adverse effect on its sales of new policies.
+F&G is monitoring the impact of COVID-19 on its investment portfolio and the potential for ratings changes caused by the sudden slowdown of economic activity.
+The extent to which the COVID-19 pandemic impacts F&G's business, results of operations, financial condition, liquidity or prospects will depend on future developments which are highly uncertain and cannot be predicted.